Māori mythology: Life of Tāwhaki

-Whaitiri's son Hemā had been killed by the ponaturi.
+The son of Whaitiri Hemā had been killed by the ponaturi.
 His sons, Tāwhaki and Karihi, made an ascent into the sky, where they found Whaitiri, who had since become fully blinded.
 Her only food consisted of kūmara and taro.
 She reveals to her grandsons how to climb further into the heavens but, in some versions, Karihi falls to his death.

 While they were in the sky, Tāwhaki met his wife, either Tangotango or Hinepiripiri.
 In the version with Tangotango, the couple quarrel and she returns to heaven.
 There's another version where Tāwhaki was entirely human, and offended his wife Tangotango (daughter of Whaitiri), prompting her to return to the sky.
 In order to find her he meets his blind ancestress Matakerepō, who helps him climb further.

 The brothers managed to save their mother, and together they trapped the ponaturi in their house and blocked off all potential sources of light or escape.
 Their mother explained that sunlight could kill the ponaturi, so the three tricked the ponaturi into believing it was still night, and then suddenly lit the building on fire, and tore the door off.
 Only two ponaturi survived; Tongahiti and Kanae.

 A son named Wahieroa was born to Tāwhaki and Hinepiripiri, so named because after an attack on Tāwhaki, Hinepiripiri warmed him by the fire, with firewood.
-Alternatively, Tāwhaki's people were too lazy to collect firewood for their village, so Tāwhaki collected it himself and threw it to the ground, startling the people.
+Alternatively, the people of Tāwhaki were too lazy to collect firewood for their village, so Tāwhaki collected it himself and threw it to the ground, startling the people.
 Wahieroa would marry Matoka-rau-tāwhiri, who when pregnant had a craving for tūī flesh, and so asked her Wahieroa to kill tūī for her to eat.
 In journeying through the forest, Wahieroa is captured and killed by the ogre Matuku-tangotango.